 Attendance is a mandatory and crucial part of the Fisher Fellowship, and all Fisher Fellows are required to attend the full session.

-Because of the demanding schedule of Institute and the need to collaborate with other participants and faculty, all Fisher Fellows are required to live in the housing provided for the duration of the Institute.
+Because of the demanding schedule of Summer Institute and the need to collaborate with other participants and faculty, all Fisher Fellows are required to live in the housing provided for the duration of Summer Institute.

-The ability to open a school will be made based on a variety of factors, which include the region’s ability to find a facility, secure a charter, and acquire necessary funding to open your school.
+The ability to open a school is based on a variety of factors, which include the region’s ability to find a facility, secure a charter, and acquire necessary funding to open your school.

-Given this, there is no guarantee for Fisher Fellows that they will open schools once they have completed their Fellowship training year.
+Given this, there is no guarantee for Fisher Fellows that they will open schools once they have completed the fellowship.

-The KIPP Foundation provides a variety of support to school leaders once they open their school.
-School leaders can reach out to KIPP Foundation staff for support in operations (legal, financial, facility, accounting, public relations, and marketing); instructional leadership; specific professional development retreats for teachers and office staff; or direct professional development support.
+The KIPP Foundation provides a variety of supports to school leaders once they open their school.
+School leaders can reach out to KIPP Foundation staff for support in operations (legal, financial, facility, accounting, public relations, and marketing); instructional leadership; professional development retreats for teachers and office staff; and professional development opportunities.

-In addition, our regional structure provides schools with oversight from regional Executive Directors.
-Each region also shares a school support center, which provides joint administrative, operational, and academic resources across the region.
-Most importantly, the region shares a strategic plan, or roadmap, for consistent execution in identifying and cultivating school leaders, maintaining high levels of quality and performance, promoting the sustainability of individual schools, and assessing future growth possibilities.
+In addition, our regional structure provides schools with leadership from regional Executive Directors.
+Each region shares a school support center, which provides joint administrative, operational, and academic resources across the region.
+Most importantly, the region shares a strategic plan for consistent execution in identifying and cultivating school leaders, maintaining high levels of quality and performance, promoting the sustainability of individual schools, and assessing future growth possibilities.